beaverbuilder/documentation/beaver-builder/integrations/font-awesome.md

 sidebar_label: Font Awesome
 ---

 The official Font Awesome WordPress plugin seamlessly integrates with Beaver Builder.
-This integration enables you to utilize the latest Font Awesome version within Beaver Builder, gain access to Font Awesome Pro Kits, and leverage DuoTone icons in your Beaver Builder layouts.
+This integration enables you to utilize the latest Font Awesome version within Beaver Builder, gain access to Font Awesome Pro Kits, use custom icons and leverage DuoTone icons in your Beaver Builder layouts.

 ## Getting Started